Immanuel Kant: Principles of pure understanding

 The fourth section of this chapter, which is not an analogy, deals with the empirical use of the modal categories.
 That was the end of the chapter in the A edition of the Critique.

-The B addition, however, includes one more short section, "The Refutation of Idealism."
+The B edition includes one more short section, "The Refutation of Idealism".
 In this section, by analysis of the concept of self-consciousness, Kant argues that his transcendental idealism is a "critical" or "formal" idealism that does not deny the existence of reality apart from our subjective representations.

-The final chapter of "The Analytic of Principles" distinguishes phenomena, of which we have can have genuine knowledge, from noumena, a term which refers to objects of pure thought that we cannot know, but to which we may still refer "in a negative sense."

-An Appendix to the section further develops Kant's criticism of Leibnizian-Wolffian rationalism by arguing that its "dogmatic" metaphysics confuses the "mere features of concepts through which we think things...[with] features of the objects themselves."
+The final chapter of "The Analytic of Principles" distinguishes phenomena, of which we can have genuine knowledge, from noumena, a term which refers to objects of pure thought that we cannot know, but to which we may still refer "in a negative sense".
+An Appendix to the section further develops Kant's criticism of Leibnizian-Wolffian rationalism by arguing that its "dogmatic" metaphysics confuses the "mere features of concepts through which we think things ... [with] features of the objects themselves".
 Against this, Kant reasserts his own insistence upon the necessity of a sensible component in all genuine knowledge.